refractionPOINT/lce_doc/docs/sensor_commands.md

 cloud.

-Unlike the main sensor transport (which uses a pinned certificate), the External Logs feature uses Google infrastructure and their public SSL certificates.
+Unlike the main sensor transport (which uses a pinned certificate), the Artifact Collection feature uses Google infrastructure and their public SSL certificates.

 This may sometimes come up in unexpected ways.
 For example fresh Windows Server installations do not have the root CAs for `google.com` enabled by default.